byexamples/byexample/docs/languages/cpp.md

 Also, the terminal geometry cannot by changed after launching the interpreter so the option ``+geometry`` cannot be used in an example (but it can be used from the command line)

+The amount of rows of the terminal has a minimum value of 128 and this limit is really important: if your outputs have more than 128 lines you will need to increase the geometry or the results may be undefined.